 Probiotics help by triggering a cascade of chemical reactions in the body which can then offer health benefits.
 They are especially useful during illness, post-medical treatment and in certain disease prevention.
-The effectiveness of a probiotic will also depend on your child’s diet, particularly their fibre intake such as prebiotics.
+The effectiveness of a probiotic for children will also depend on your child’s diet.
+Their fibre intake such as prebiotics is particularly important.
 More on that later.

-Something else to consider is the quality of the probiotic and whether the probiotics have been tested to survive the journey into your child’s gut.
+Something else to consider is the quality of the probiotic and whether the probiotics for children have been tested to survive the journey into your child’s gut.